Heat Transfer Shape Optimization: Stability and Non-Optimality of the Ball: Proof of Theorem

 \begin{corollary} Let $\Omega$ be a bounded smooth domain in $\mathbb{R}^n$ and $f>0$ be a smooth function.
 Then, $\Omega$ is a stationary shape to $J_{\beta}^{f}(\cdot)$ if and only if there exists a solution to the following system of equations

 where $H$ is the mean curvature of $\partial\Omega$. \end{corollary}

-\begin{remark} When $f \equiv 1$ and $\beta =\infty$, ball is the unique shape in order for the over-determined system \eqref{eqs:Robin-stationary} to be valid.
+\begin{remark} When $f \equiv 1$ and $\beta =\infty$, ball is the unique shape in order for the over-determined system \eqref{eqs:Robin-stationary} to admit a solution.
 This is due to Serrin's famous result \cite{Serrin}.
 For $\beta \in (0,\infty)$, it is interesting to study the rigidity of the system, and whether or not the ball is the unique solution to \eqref{eqs:Robin-stationary} remains open to us, even in the case when $f\equiv 1$. \end{remark}

-As a consequence of Corollary \ref{cor:Robin-shape-stationary}, when $f$ is radial, any ball centered at the origin is stationary to $J_{\beta}^{f}(\cdot)$.
+As a consequence of Corollary \ref{cor:Robin-shape-stationary}, when $f$ is radial about the origin, any ball centered at the origin is stationary to $J_{\beta}^{f}(\cdot)$.
 Now assuming that $f$ is radial, we proceed the computation of the second variation.
 From now on, we write $f(x)=f(r)$, where $r=|x|$.